veksh/ovfconf/README.md

 - only some hard-coded apps and services are supported
 - has some assumptions about configuraton file formats
 - configuration parametrs (like log file name) are hard-coded too

-# Caveats and tips

-- redhat/centos: better enable DSA key generation in /etc/sysconfig/sshd or older ssh clients will be unable to connect